 - I let go of the missed opportunity.

 - I am looking forward to more doors opening for me.

 - This rejection does not change the way I look at myself.

-These subliminal messages not only make the visualization exercise more effective, but they can also change the way your mind thinks.
-You will become more open to new possibilities and embrace the temporary setbacks.
+These subliminal messages not only make the visualization exercise more effective but they can also change the way your mind thinks.
+You will become more open to new possibilities when you embrace the temporary setbacks.